August 27, 2013

 Benefits of volunteering

 Volunteers learn campaign skills such as working with university officials, organizing student activists, and collaborating with a prominent animal protection organization.
-Volunteers can strengthen critical thinking, effective communication, networking, time management, and leadership skills while helping to support the mission of The HSUS.
-Volunteers have the opportunity to work closely with HSUS staff on a vital campaign to help farm animals and will be provided with an opportunity to affect significant positive change.
+Volunteers can strengthen critical thinking, effective communication, networking, and leadership skills while helping to support the mission of The HSUS.
+Volunteers have the opportunity to work closely with HSUS staff on a vital campaign to help farm animals and will be provided with an opportunity to effect significant positive change at their college or university's campus.
 Volunteers will become familiar with the organization and the animal protection field.

 Becoming a volunteer